My Story

 • I’m a passionate baker and home cook, and I love experimenting with new recipes and flavors from around the world.
 I love to throw themed parties with special menus.

-• If you like personality typing, I’m also an INFJ, an enneagram 6, and a Scorpio.
+• If you like personality typing, I’m also an INFJ, an enneagram 6, and a Scorpio with a Taurus moon.
 My favorite tarot card is The Star.

-• I live in Louisville, Kentucky with my husband, my two kids, and our five cats.
+• I live in Louisville, Kentucky with my husband, my two kids, and our three cats.